mermaid-js/mermaid/docs/development.md

 **All the documents displayed in the github.io page are listed in [sidebar.md](https://github.com/mermaid-js/mermaid/edit/develop/docs/_sidebar.md)**

-**Note: You will have to edit the document to see its contents.
-Commits and PR's should be directed to the develop branch.**
+**Note: Commits and Pull Requests should be directed to the develop branch.**

 ## Branching

-Going forward we will use a **Git Flow** inspired approach to branching.
+Mermaid uses a [Git Flow](https://guides.github.com/introduction/flow/) inspired approach to branching.
 So development is done in the `develop` branch.

 Once development is done we branch a release branch from develop for testing.

-Once the release happens we merge the release branch to master and kill the release branch.
+Once the release happens we merge the release branch with master and kill the release branch.

 This means... **you should branch off your pull request from develop** and direct all Pull Requests to it.

 ## Contributing Code